 This course is different to many others, because it goes well beyond just teaching you basic management skills.
-It is an "experiential based" learning program; designed to get you involved with a variety of health care professionals, while exploring the nature and scope of the health service industry.
+It is an "experiential based" learning program; designed to get you involved with a variety of professionals, while exploring the nature and scope of the wildlife management.

 This networking will provide the basis for ongoing success you need to become "connected" and remain "connected", so that you see and adapt to changes as your career moves forward.

-Note that each module in the Associate Diploma in Wildlife Management is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 2 in Wildlife Management is a short course in its own right, and may be studied separately.